iFR-ACSO/TAC25-Inf-MPC/README.md

 - For the pre-computation step we make use of
   CaΣoS [1] v1.0.0-rc.
 The used version can be found in the repository.
-Add the main folder of Ca$\Sigma$oS to the Matlab path.
+Add the main folder of CaΣoS to the Matlab path.

 - MOSEK [2] v10.2.5 is used as the underlying SDP